The Three Stooges: Moe, Larry, and Curly (1934–1946)

 Film critics have cited Curly as the most popular member of the team.
-His childlike mannerisms and natural comedic charm (he had no previous acting experience) made him a hit with audiences, particularly children and women (the latter usually finding the trio's humor juvenile and uncouth).
-Because Curly had to shave his head for the act, it led him to feel unappealing to women.
-To mask his insecurities, he ate and drank to excess and caroused whenever the Stooges made personal appearances, which was approximately seven months of each year.
+His childlike mannerisms, natural comedic charm, and uncouth, juvenile humor made him a hit with audiences, particularly women and children.
+However, Curly having to shave his head for the act led him to feel unappealing to women.
+To mask his insecurities, he ate and drank to excess and caroused whenever the Stooges made personal appearances, which was around seven months of each year.
 His weight ballooned in the 1940s, and his blood pressure became dangerously high.
 Curly's wild lifestyle and constant drinking eventually caught up with him in 1945, and his performances suffered.

-During a five-month hiatus from August 1945 through January 1946, the trio committed themselves to making a feature film at Monogram, followed by a two-month-long live appearance gig in New York City, with performances seven days a week.
-Curly also entered a disastrous third marriage in October 1945, leading to a separation in January 1946 and divorce in July 1946.
-That unhappy union wrecked his already fragile health.
+During a five-month hiatus from August 1945 through January 1946, the trio committed themselves to making a feature film at Monogram, followed by two months of live appearances in New York City, with performances seven days a week.
+Curly also entered a disastrous third marriage in October 1945, leading to a separation in January 1946 and divorce in July 1946, at great cost to his already fragile health.
 Upon the Stooges' return to Los Angeles in late November 1945, Curly was a shell of his former self.
 They had two months to rest before reporting back to Columbia in late January 1946, but Curly's condition was irreversible.
 They had only 24 days of work over the next three months, but eight weeks of time off could not help the situation.
 In those last six shorts, ranging from Monkey Businessmen (1946) through Half-Wits Holiday (1947), Curly was seriously ill, struggling to get through even the most basic scenes.

 During the final day of filming Half-Wits Holiday (1947) on May 6, 1946, Curly suffered a debilitating stroke on the set, ending his 14-year career.
 They hoped for a full recovery, but Curly never appeared in a film again except for a single cameo appearance in the third film after Shemp returned to the trio, Hold That Lion!
 (1947).
 It was the only film that contained all four of the original Stooges (the three Howard brothers and Larry) on screen simultaneously.
-According to Jules White, this anomaly came about when Curly visited the set one day, and White had him do this bit for fun.
-Curly's cameo appearance was recycled in the remake Booty and the Beast, 1953.
+According to Jules White, this came about when Curly visited the set one day, and White had him do this bit for fun.
+Curly's cameo appearance was recycled in the remake Booty and the Beast, released in 1953.

 In 1949, Curly filmed a brief scene for Malice in the Palace (1949) as the restaurant's cook, but it was not used.
 Jules White's copy of the script contained the dialogue for this missing scene, and a production still of Curly does exist, appearing on both the film's original one-sheet and lobby card.
 Larry played the role of the cook in the final print.